Frequently Asked Questions – SAT/ACT

 - By waiting until March, it gives you seven extra months of math, vocabulary, and literature.

-- By taking it BEFORE May, you steer clear of AP exams, finals, and SOL’s.
+- By completing the first round of testing from both the SAT and the ACT, students steer clear of AP exams, finals, and SOL’s.

 Obviously, there are a lot of things you need to know to successfully guide your child.
 If you’re confused, that’s good news…you have now officially completed step one of the standardized testing process!
 Having completed the most difficult step (the first one), you’re well on your way to success.
 You CAN get through northern Virginia’s test prep frenzy without losing your mind!
 More questions?
 Contact us.